thuijskens/thuijskens.github.io/_posts/2018-11-13-useful-code-is-production-code.md

   - Using a linter will avoid pull requests (PRs) that are littered with coding style comments.
 These PRs are the worst to both review and receive a review for.
   - *Example*: [black pre-commit plugin](https://github.com/ambv/black) or [yapf](https://github.com/google/yapf).
 - **Use Sphinx** to automatically create the documentation of your codebase.
-  - Pick a common docstring format.
+  - Pick a docstring format.
 I personally prefer [NumPyDoc](https://github.com/numpy/numpydoc), but there are others.
-Again it does not matter which one you choose, just choose one and stick with it.
+Again it does not matter which format you choose, just choose one and stick with it.
 Configure your IDE to use that docstring format, so that it will automatically create a template when you write a new function or class.
   - Use `sphinx-quickstart` to get a set of out-of-the-box configuration files, or copy the ones from [my repository](https://github.com/thuijskens/production-tools/tree/master/docs).
   - Using Sphinx can seem daunting at first, but it is one of those things that you set up once and then copy the default configuration files around for from project to project.